 Cultural Engagement

 Cultural Engagement includes experiences that have a bearing on one’s ability to formulate a globally-informed personal identity.
 These activities range from ones as complex as a semester-long homestay in another country to ones as simple as attending and reflecting on a concert by a South African band (classroom experiences do not qualify).
 The intention of this domain is for the student to engage in mutually enriching cultural interactions that will ultimately lead to building positive cross-cultural partnerships.
-The minimum requirement for the Cultural Engagement domain is 200 points.

 Language Study